 Knee osteoarthritis symptoms occur when the cartilage loses the ability to provide cushioning and smooth movement.
-Pain, swelling and stiffness are the primary symptoms associated with the condition.
+Pain, swelling, and stiffness are the primary symptoms associated with the condition.

 As the condition progresses, people often become less active in an attempt to avoid aggravating their pain.
 Ironically, this is the worst thing you can do!
 The decreased activity can lead to weakness in the surrounding muscles and can worsen stiffness.
-At this point, day to day activities such as using the stairs and prolonged walking or even standing can become a struggle.
+At this point, day-to-day activities such as using the stairs and prolonged walking or even standing can become a struggle.
 If nothing is done to manage the condition, patients find that their quality of life can be affected, not to mention that the decreased activity can harm your body in other ways.

 Management of Osteoarthritis

 Alongside weight loss, exercise is the best treatment for knee osteoarthritis.
-Exercise in this instance should consist of an increase to your activity levels with light exercise and strengthening.
+Exercise in this instance should consist of an increase in your activity levels with light exercise and strengthening.
 We know that exercise can strengthen the knee, which reduces pain by offloading the joint.
 Furthermore, it can increase lubrication and decrease inflammation in the joint, both of which can reduce the pain and stiffness which is associated with inactivity.
 And, importantly, it can help people continue to do the things they enjoy!